 When you’re ready to offer a job to a candidate, you must first make sure they can legally work in the country.
 Small businesses with less than 20 employees can use trial periods for up to 90 days, but make sure you explain this period if you use one.
 The employee must agree to the trial period, and it must be included in their signed, written employment agreement.
 Give the candidate information about any unions or collective agreements as well.

 Take some time to talk about the role and its specific conditions, such as hours, location, salary, benefits, and holidays.
 An employee’s acceptance can happen through a verbal agreement or a written employment agreement.

-New Zealand Employment Compliance
+New Zealand Employment Laws

 Following New Zealand’s employment compliance laws starts before you even hire employees.
 The country has strict discrimination and harassment laws that impact recruitment and hiring.
 You cannot discriminate against someone because of their gender, family status, color, race, political opinion, age, disability, and more.